Metnew/atarax/README.md

 ## Intro
 I don't think that I'm a Redux pirate or React ninja.
 Everything below is a result of my own experience inspired by different books, articles, videos and concepts.
-All concepts below are(or will be) aggregated in [Noir](https://github.com/Metnew/react-semantic.ui-starter) ~~right now it's react-semantic-ui-starter, but it will be renamed soon~~ .
+All concepts below are aggregated in [Suicrux](https://github.com/Metnew/suicrux).

 ### What to use for ...
-Almost every library has "clone".
+Almost every library has a “clone” (alternative).
 That means that you can find more than one library to solve a specific task.
+That means when you see a reference to React Router be sure that there is a “clone” of this library, but for Preact.

-#### React.
+#### Component-based library.
 You can use React/Preact/Inferno.
-It doesn't really matter.
-I prefer using React, because it's well known and tested.
-Preact is cool, but Inferno seems to be faster than any other lib according to some benchmarks.
+It doesn’t really matter.
+React is well-known and canonical.
+Preact is small and could be used only for production.
+Inferno seems to be faster than any other lib according to some benchmarks.

+> But this `speed` doesn’t matter in “real-life”.
+90% of speed issues caused by bad optimization of your app, not a framework.
+So there is no difference what library to choose(**except size**).

 Must-have libraries:
 - `react-router`(or another routing library),
 - `react-helmet`(easily manipulate <head> tag).

-#### Redux.
+#### Flux-architecture library.
+Mobx/Saga/Redux/Flux/Kea  —  it doesn’t really matter.

-You can use Mobx/Saga/Redux/Flux.
-It doesn't really matter because when you use any of these libraries you use the same flux architecture concept.
-I always use Redux because it's dead simple and that makes it even more powerful.
+> When you use any of these libraries — you use the same flux-architecture concept.

-Use `react-redux` to connect your react components with redux.
+- `redux-thunk`, `react-redux`, etc.  —  obviously.
-Use `react-router-redux` to sync redux with location.
+- `react-router-redux` —  sync your library with location.
+(Also, RRRv5 sometimes doesn’t work as you expect).
-Use `redux-thunk`!
-It's very important to use this library, but you're always can omit this.
-More detailed in Actions section.
-Use `reselect`.
-More detailed in Selectors section.

-#### Styles.
-Use `styled-components` and `postcss`.
-There are a lot of "clones", like `glamour`, `glamourous`, `cxs`, JSCS, etc. All these libraries aimed to solve the same problem.
-Probably, `emotion` is the best "clone", because of extract mode that makes it very fast.
-I didn't find any visible(!) difference in speed between styled-components and other libs.
+- `promise-middleware` —  smart solution to use promises as an action payload and evaluate them using middleware. (will cover in next article)

+#### Styles & Styled components.
+> “Styled components”  —  is a design approach.
+“Thinking in components, styling in components”.
+`Styled-components`  —  is a library to design styled components in React using HOCs

-The main benefit of using styled-components: it's very powerful and has a rich API.
+- `styled-components` —  bloated, requires good understanding of CSS methodologies.
+But it’s very powerful and has a rich API.
+- `glamorous` —  API similar to `styled-components`, lightweight, good performance.
+- `emotion`  —  API similar to `styled-components`, has “extract mode” that makes it fast.
+- `glamor` —  lightweight and simple inline-css library. `glamorous` is based on `glamor`.

+What’s a problem with “styled components”?
+- Sometimes hard to overwrite your CSS framework.
+- There is no styling methodology, and SMACSS/BEM/etc. will not work well.
+- Sometimes you could incorrectly connect your app logic with styles.

+You have to design your own styling strategy to write configurable, fast, composable components.
+Personally, I didn’t find any new methodology for styled components, but can give you some recommendations:
+- Don’t pass too many different props.
+- Don’t make a styled component for every custom component in your app.
+- HOCs could save you a lot of time.
+- Don’t mix logic props and UI props (font size, color)

+Remember that all these libraries were created to solve same issues.

-#### UI framework.
+#### UI
-Probably, [this article with a comparison of UI framework will be useful for you](https://hackernoon.com/the-coolest-react-ui-frameworks-for-your-new-react-app-ad699fffd651) to select UI framework.
+Probably, [this article with a comparison](https://hackernoon.com/the-coolest-react-ui-frameworks-for-your-new-react-app-ad699fffd651) of different UI frameworks could help you select a framework for the next project.

-I don't like MUI:
+If you want fast UI framework then select a framework powered by library like `styled-components` or inline-css lib.

+Don't know current MUI development progress, but as of July-Aug 2017:

+> Don’t know current MUI development progress, but as of July-Aug 2017:
 - it was(!) slow, but according to the latest news right now perf is better.
-- I don't like design, it's not 100% material.
+- design isn’t 100% material.

-I like Semantic-UI-React, because of many components out-of-box.
-But it's slow, because it requires full Semantic CSS file.
+> Semantic-UI-React  —  many components out-of-box, but requires full Semantic CSS file.
 (548 kb ungzipped).

-If you want fast UI framework then select framework powered by CSS-in-JS library like `styled-components`.
+> “Ant design” looks great.

-#### Webpack:
+#### Webpack
 As of 2017, your project must be universal.
 It's very important.
 Both server and client must be hot-reloaded.

-[My step-by-step guide]() how to achieve very simple universality.
-After a big enough experience with webpack I can recommend you next:
+> [Step-by-step guide how to achieve universality.](https://github.com/Metnew/tiny-universal-skeleton) Also, it’s an alternative to most solutions.
+One port and FS instead of 2 ports and different FSs.

-1. Compile both server and client with Webpack
+- Compile both server and client with Webpack
-2. Create shared config for both server and client (e.g. file with used by both client and server configs loaders, plugins, entries)
+- Create shared config for both server and client (e.g. file with used by both client and server configs loaders, plugins, entries)
+- Extract your production and development configs in a separate module and save it for the next project.

+> Frameworks(Next.js) and starters (razzle) supports custom Webpack configs (the end of old-fashion starters era is soon).
+Keep in mind, some project supports custom Webpack config only partly.
+That’s the only reason why starters are still used.

-Must-have plugins that you probably have missed:
+Some plugins you could have missed:
-  - webpack-bundle-analyzer - there are similar webpack-dashboards, but they ship similar functionality with better UI
-  - circular-dependency-plugin - find circular dependencies in code
+  - `circular-dependency-plugin`  —  detects circular dependencies
-  - autodll-webpack-plugin - minimize build time
-  - favicons-webpack-plugin - generate favicons for browsers based on your logo
-  - webpack-common-shake - tree-shaling for CommonJS
-  - webpack-stats-plugin - Get webpack stats
+  - `autodll-webpack-plugin`  —  recompile only updated code, without vendor bundle
-  - write-file-webpack-plugin - Write files from memory filesystem to real filesystem. (e.g. write files from webpack-dev-middleware to filesystem)
+  - `write-file-webpack-plugin`  —  write files from memory FS to real FS. (e.g. write files from webpack-dev-middleware to FS)
-  - assets-webpack-plugin - get links to files from stats, but in better way (similar to webpack-stats-plugin)
+  - `assets-webpack-plugin`  —  get webpack stats (similar to `webpack-stats-plugin`, but better)

 #### Static-typing:
-Use Flow.
+Flow.

 Typescript is cool, modern and has more features than Flow.
 But keep in mind that when you use TypeScript - you dive into the TypeScript world.
-That means you use another language with own ecosystem.
+That means you use "another" language with own ecosystem.

 When you use Flow you just create an abstraction around your dynamic-typed code and still write JavaScript.
-**Tip:** Use `flow-ide` package for Atom for better development experience.

 #### ESlint:
-Standard code style is :heart: - `eslint-plugin-standard`.
+Standard code style is :heart:.
-If you use Flow - include `eslint-plugin-flowtype`.
 If you care about a11y (accesibility), then use `eslint-plugin-jsx-a11y`.

-I don't recommend you to use `standard` package instead of `eslint-plugin-standard`.
-It'd be better using eslint plugin because you'll get all power of customization.
+> It’d be better to use `eslint-plugin-standard` than standard package, some default Standard rules are annoying, like `no-tabs`, `no-unused-vars` and `indent`.

 #### Babel
-Use stage-1 or stage-0, but don't use legacy decorators.
-If you use Flow - include `babel-preset-flow`.
 Add `babel-preset-react-optimize` in production.
-Add `babel-plugin-lodash` if you use lodash.
+Don’t forget to add `styled-components` plugin, if you use `styled-components` library.

-#### Development
-Probably, anyone knows `redux-devtools-extension` and `react-addons-perf`.
-There are more interesting utils like `why-did-you-update`(requires patch from maintainer) and `react-a11y`.

-#### Test
-Use Jest.
-It's very simple and powerful testing framework.
-But still, it requires some additional configuration for advanced projects.
-**Tip:** Use plugins for your IDE to view code coverage right in your editor.
-I use *`lcov-info`* for Atom.
+Also, `module-resolver` plugin is very useful.

 ### Folder structure:

 There are many approaches to structuring react/redux project.
-Personally, I've found next structure as the best solution:
-`/root` project's folder:
+Keep in mind, that this structure may vary according to your framework, setup, etc. For example, Next.js, CRA already have some predefined folders.

 ```
 ├── ...
 ├── jest_config         # Jest configuration lives here